riolet/WAFer/README.md

-ritchie
+nope.c
 =======

-ritchie is a C language-based software platform for scalable server-side and networking applications.
+nope.c is a C language-based ultra-light software platform for scalable server-side and networking applications.
 Think node.js for C programmers.
-It

 Just put your code inside the function server_main() in server.c and you are good to go.